Hamza-Ezziki/github-slideshow/_posts/0000-01-02-Hamza-Ezziki.md

 ---
 layout: slide
-title: "Welcome to Hamza-Ezziki's slide!"
+title: "Welcome to Hamza-Ezziki's slide"
 ---

 This is my best slide